-While cultivating the skills of SEL begin at home before students enter our schools, it must be purposefully nurtured and supplemented through safe, supportive and inclusive school and classroom environments.
-Beginning in Pre-K and continuing through high school graduation, collaboration between school personnel, family/guardian members, and community resources must create a network of support for fostering social emotional competencies in young people as these skills are continually acquired through classroom instruction, school activities of all kinds, and support services.
-Social emotional competencies are further supported by afterschool, extracurricular, and service-learning programs.
+While cultivating the skills of resiliency, character, & life skills education, begin at home before students enter our schools, it must be purposefully nurtured and supplemented through safe, supportive and inclusive school and classroom environments.
+Beginning in Pre-K and continuing through high school graduation, collaboration between school personnel, family/guardian members, and community resources must create a network of support for fostering resiliency, character, & life skills education competencies in young people as these skills are continually acquired through classroom instruction, school activities of all kinds, and support services.
+Resiliency, character, & life skills education are further supported by afterschool, extracurricular, and service-learning programs.

-Using MTSS enables schools to proactively provide universal (Tier 1) supports and preventive interventions for all students and to customize interventions that address academic, social, emotional, and behavioral challenges for students at-risk (Tier 2 interventions, which could include targeted small group and/or one-on-one SEL) and students with more intensive needs (Tier 3 interventions).
+Using MTSS enables schools to proactively provide universal (Tier 1) supports and preventive interventions for all students and to customize interventions that address academic, social, emotional, and behavioral challenges for students at-risk (Tier 2 interventions, which could include targeted small group and/or one-on-one resiliency, character, & life skills education) and students with more intensive needs (Tier 3 interventions).

-SEL through the MTSS framework helps all stakeholders support the needs of the whole child.
-Systemic SEL supports strengthen the MTSS framework and continue to cultivate an environment where students and adults can thrive.
+Resiliency, character, & life skills education through the MTSS framework helps all stakeholders support the needs of the whole child.
+Systemic resiliency, character, & life skills education supports strengthen the MTSS framework and continue to cultivate an environment where students and adults can thrive.